japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 ---

-In case of an exception, `createLocalDirs` prints out the following ERROR message to the logs and skips the directory:
+In case of an exception, `createLocalDirs` prints out the following ERROR message to the logs and ignore the directory:

 ```text
 Failed to create local dir in [rootDir].
 Ignoring this directory.
 ```

-## <span id="subDirsPerLocalDir"><span id="subDirs"> File Locks for Local Block Store Directories
+## <span id="subDirs"><span id="subDirsPerLocalDir"> File Locks for Local Block Store Directories

 ```scala
 subDirs: Array[Array[File]]